- January 2025: The total number of claims in the Paragard MDL has risen to 2,882.

 Many Paragard lawsuits have been filed by women alleging harm by the copper IUD breaking.
 The cases have been centralized into one district court in the U.S. federal court system as a multidistrict litigation (MDL).
 This consolidation process is designed to save resources and eases the burden on district courts.

 The Honorable Leigh Martin May presides over the federal Paragard litigation in the U.S. District Court for the Northern District of Georgia.
-As August 1, 2024 nearly 2,775 lawsuits are pending in the Paragard IUD MDL, which is designated MDL 2974.
+As of January 2025, more than 2,800 lawsuits are pending in the Paragard IUD MDL, which is designated MDL 2974.

-Motley Rice attorney Fidelma Fitzpatrick was Court-appointed to the Paragard MDL Plaintiffs’ Executive Committee (PEC) during the formation in 2021.
-Kristen Hermiz was Court-appointed to the Plaintiffs’ Steering Committee (PSC)in May 2024.
+The court appointed Motley Rice attorney Fidelma Fitzpatrick to the Paragard MDL Plaintiffs’ Executive Committee (PEC).
+The court also appointed Motley Rice attorney Kristen Hermiz to the Plaintiffs’ Steering Committee (PSC).
+She was appointed in May 2024.

-Keep in mind that MDLs allow multiple plaintiffs to share resources.
-Class action suits do something similar, but the two are not identical.
+Keep in mind that MDLs allow multiple plaintiffs suing the same defendants to consolidate pre-trial efforts, share resources and create efficiencies.
+Class action suits are structured differently.
+There are class representatives who file on behalf of similarly situated people.
 The Paragard lawsuit is not a class action.

 Who are the named defendants in Paragard lawsuits?

-The Paragard IUD device lawsuits consolidated in MDL 2974 named CooperSurgical, The Cooper Companies, Teva USA, Teva Women’s Health LLC and Teva Branded Pharmaceutical Products R&D as defendants.
+The Paragard IUD device lawsuits consolidated in MDL 2974 named five defendants:

 CooperSurgical acquired the Paragard copper IUD from Teva in 2017.
 Teva may still be liable for injuries caused by Paragard that were implanted prior to the sale in 2017.